Announcing the Kalbarri Rebuild Fund

 ACC – 10560222

-100% of donations now will be used to assist rebuild efforts in the near future with more details announced on 3 May.
+100% of donations now will be used to assist rebuild efforts in the near future.
 We do not want money if you do not have the means to support this fund.
 We do not want money from residents of Kalbarri or Northampton Shire, or those immediately affected by the impacts of Cyclone Seroja.

 If you like this project, please take a second to share it with the world.